 Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 The Sunflower family is a very large family with over 25,000 members.
-Botanists subdivide the family into a number of tribes of which 14 are represented in Monterey County, one of these, the Heliantheae or Sunflower tribe, being further broken down into subtribes of which 9 are represented in Monterey County.
-The Astereae (Aster tribe) includes a diverse range of plants some of which have clearly daisy-like flowers and others, even though sometimes sharing the same genus, which do not.
+Botanists subdivide the family into a number of tribes, of which 14 are present in Monterey County.
+The Astereae (Aster tribe) includes a diverse range of plants, some of which have clearly daisy-like flowers and others, even if the same genus, which do not.

 English Daisy – Bellis perennis